The Ultimate Link Building Guide

 Immediate updates could make it easier to connect something you did with why you were penalized.

 Google algorithmic penalties can be applied at the page level rather than across the entire site.
-To better understand levels of algorithmic penalties, see this older Moz post.

 11.1 Panda Penalty